OVERVIEW | VIDEOS | SLIDES | RESOURCES | ADDITIONAL INFO | OSAP RESOURCES

 Following are slide decks you can use for your lectures during Dental Infection Control Awareness Month:

-1. OSAP Slides on 2017 Boot Camp, Infection Control Awareness Month, Safest Dental Visit Campaign
+1. OSAP Slides on 2017 Annual Conference, Infection Control Awareness Month, Safest Dental Visit Campaign, 2018 Boot Camp

 2. CDC Hand hygiene training slide deck.